learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 The script loads parameters from `scripts/cp3d/train/train_config.json`.
 The two main keys in this file are `model_params` and `train_params`.

 - `model_params` (dict): A dictionary with all parameters required to create a model.
 Its sub-keys are:
     - `model_type` (str): The kind of model you want to make.
-The currently supported options are `WeightedConformers`, which builds a SchNet model with pooled conformer fingerprints, and `SchNetFeatures`, which builds a ChemProp3D model with pooled conformers.
+The currently supported options are `WeightedConformers`, which builds a SchNet model with pooled conformer fingerprints, `SchNetFeatures`, which builds a weighted SchNet model but with added graph-based node and bond features, `ChemProp3D`, which builds a ChemProp3D model with pooled conformers, and `OnlyBondUpdateCP3D`, which is `ChemProp3D` but without updating the distance-based edge features (it only concatenates them with updated graph-based edge features).
 If your dataset only contains one conformer per species, then each model will still work!
     - An assortment of other keys, which depend on the model type.
 Below we go through each key for the two different model types.

 #### SchNet model parameters

 An example of a `WeightedConformers` config file is `schnet_config.json`.
+An example of parameters for each of the four models can be found in the `06_cp3d.ipynb` tutorial.
 The keys required for `WeightedConformers` are as follows:

 - `mol_basis` (int): Dimension of the molecular fingerprint
 - `dropout_rate` (float) : Dropout rate applied to the convolutional layers